Aspheric, widest angle SUMMICRON 28mm

 2.Usability

-When I was thinking about buying the Summicron 28mm, I was wondering whether to buy the 4th generation Elmarit or the Summicron.
-At the time, the price difference between the two lenses was about 50,000 yen, so I bought the slightly brighter Summicron.
+generation Elmarit and Summicron on the market, and I was wondering which one to buy.
+At the time, the price difference between the two lenses was about 50,000 yen, so I chose the slightly brighter Summicron.
+Since then, I have not used the 4th generation Elmarit.

-However, since the bokeh at full aperture is not dramatically different between F2 and F2.8 because the focal length is 28mm, it can be said that it is a bit of a tricky lens to use with modern digital cameras that allow high ISO sensitivity.
+However, since the focal length is 28mm, the bokeh at full aperture does not change dramatically between F2 and F2.8, so it is a bit of a tricky lens to use with modern digital cameras that allow high ISO sensitivity.

-The hood that came with the early Summicron 28mm was made of thick plastic and didn’t look very good, but after the renewal it was changed to a screw-on hood, which improved the styling.
+The hood that came with the early Summicron 28mm was made of thick plastic and did not look very good, but the thin metal screw-on hood of the renewed model is unified with the lens and has a better overall styling.

 3.Summary